 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Marienplatz or Mary Square has been Munich’s central square for nearly a 1000 years.
+Marienplatz, or Mary Square, has been Munich’s central square for nearly 1000 years.

-A Marian column that was erected in 1638 to celebrate the ousting of the Swedish stands right in the middle of the square and lends its name to the plaza.
-Several other historic churches and town halls surround the place.
+A Marian column erected in 1638 to celebrate the ousting of the Swedish stands in the middle of the square and lends its name to the plaza.
+Several historic churches and town halls surround the place.
 A sprawling 200-year-old market lies to the south.

-If you are visiting Munich in winter, you will find a beautiful Christmas market here at Marienplatz.
+If you visit Munich in winter, you will find a beautiful Christmas market at Marienplatz.

-Basically, Marienplatz in Munich is where all the action is.
-In case you are visiting Munich only for a day, I would highly recommend spending it in and around Marienplatz.
+Marienplatz in Munich is where all the action is.
+Even if you only visit Munich for a day, I highly recommend spending it in and around Marienplatz.

-Start the day with a delicious breakfast at Café Glockenspiel, a nice rooftop café with a view of the square.
+Start the day with a delicious breakfast at Café Glockenspiel, a lovely rooftop café with a view of the square.
 They serve nice bread, eggs, and fresh fruit.

 Visit the Old and New Town Halls